airnativeextensions/nativeextensions-documentation/docs/nativewebview/index.md

 ## Documentation

-The [Wiki](https://github.com/distriqt/ANE-NativeWebView/wiki) forms the best source of detailed documentation for the extension along with the [asdocs](https://docs.airnativeextensions.com/asdocs/nativewebview).
+This site forms the best source of detailed documentation for the extension along with the [asdocs](https://docs.airnativeextensions.com/asdocs/nativewebview).

 More information here: